KyleEff/Console-Collection/README.md

 3. **Run the Executable**: Execute the compiled program to start using the Console Collection Manager.

+OR

+1. **Download the Executable**: There is an executable included in the release.

 ## Dependencies

 The Console Collection Manager relies on the following classes: